 Investing in our securities involves risks.
 Before purchasing the securities offered by this prospectus you should consider carefully the risk factors described below, as well as the risks, uncertainties and additional information (i) set forth in our reports on Forms 10-K, 10-Q and 8-K that we file with the SEC after the date of this prospectus and which are deemed incorporated by reference in this prospectus, and (ii) the information contained in any applicable prospectus supplement.
-For a description of these reports and documents, and information about where you can find them, see "Incorporation of Certain Information By Reference."
-The risks and uncertainties we discuss in this prospectus and in the documents incorporated by reference in this prospectus are those that we currently believe may materially affect our company.
+For a description of these reports and documents, and information about where you can find them, see "Incorporated by reference in this prospectus are those that we currently believe may materially affect our company.
 Additional risks not presently known, or currently deemed immaterial, also could materially and adversely affect our financial condition, results of operations, business and prospects.